jucasoliveira/pr_review/content/s01_e06_02_04_2024/01-what-is.md

-# What is this xz backdoor exploit?
+# What is this xz exploit?

-The XZ backdoor exploit involved meticulous malicious modifications to the XZ compression tool's code, allowing unauthorised access or control.
+The XZ exploit involved meticulous malicious modifications to the XZ compression tool's code, allowing unauthorised access or control.
+AKA.: They created a backdoor in the tool.

-Attackers subtly inserted vulnerabilities within the tool's updates, which were then distributed and used unsuspectingly in various systems.
+On this way , attackers subtly inserted vulnerabilities within the tool's updates, which were then distributed and used unsuspectingly in different OS's

-This breach could compromise the security of systems using the affected versions of XZ by enabling attackers to execute unauthorised code.